Baltoli/project-docs/notes/writeups/tcp.md

 A useful first step might be to try to get LWIP compiling as a library (i.e. prod it and see what happens to the build process).

+Notes from this process:

+* Will probably have to think about how to integrate TESLA compilation into a library.
+Looks like what I'll want to do is the existing TESLA build process, but compile the whole thing into an object file, then call the CMake `add_library` command to make that into a static library.
+* It also may be the case that we can't have cross-component instrumentation (e.g. `netif` code can't reference anything contained in another component).
+* I think that the end result of this is that the internal libraries can each be instrumented, and a user program can then be linked against the instrumented libraries.
+* This is also a neat deliverable - an integration of LWIP with the TESLA build system (and the subsequently with TESLA assertions added).
+* For now I think I need to just provide the platform abstractions etc - an integration of LWIP would need to redefine them.

+## TESLA Library Build

+Need to figure out how to modify my TESLA build script to build a library in as compatible a way as possible.
+For the most part, the procedure I have already does the work needed - the main difference is that we want to compile to a library rather than to an executable.

+Mistake so far - we want to use an existing Unix port rather than try to provide ad-hoc versions of what we have to provide.
+FOund the stuff we need in the lwip-contrib repo.